xquery/curlpipe/README.md

 | -q     | --quiet  | Suppress output to console.|

 ### Authentication
-These flags set the default auth credentials and auth-type to be used with all http calls.
+The following flags set the default auth credentials and auth-type used by curlpipe.

 | short  | long        | description   |
 |--------|-------------|---------------|